DeltaXML/vscode-xslt-tokenizer/README.md

 ```
 ### Editor Settings For Word Selection/Navigation

-For word selection/navigation, by default, names like $two-parts as two words and $ is also excluded from the name.
+For word selection/navigation, by default, names like $two-parts are treated as two words for selection purposes and $ is also excluded from the name.
 This behaviour can be altered using the VSCode setting:

 `editor.wordSeparators`